call +44 (0)1273 622272

 Agile Project Management is based on the longest-established Agile method, DSDM Atern (Dynamic Systems Development Method), which is the only Agile methodology to focus on the management of Agile projects.
 The Agile Project Management qualifications take the project management elements of DSDM Atern and make them available as Agile Project Management – a certified approach in its own right.

-Silicon Beach Training offers both the Foundation and Practitioner Agile Project Management training courses and certification.
+Silicon Beach Training offers both the Agile Project Management Foundation and Agile Project Management Practitioner.

-The Foundation Exam is a one hour multiple-choice paper composed of 60 questions which assesses a delegate’s knowledge of Agile Project Management.
-The pass mark is 50%, or 30 correct answers.
+The Foundation Exam is a one-hour multiple-choice paper composed of 60 questions which assess a delegate’s knowledge of Agile Project Management.
+The pass mark is 50% or 30 correct answers.
 This is taken at the end of the Agile Project Management Foundation course.

 The Agile Project Management training and certifications are accredited by APMG.